juju/docs/src/en/getting-started.md

 Click on the sections below for the relevant instructions or visit the [install instructions][install] for a thorough run down of your options.

+To most quickly get started pick your OS from below.

 <style>
 details  {